Making the Parole Board work for victims of crime

-Why me? and the Parole Board have collaborated to support greater awareness of Restorative Justice amongst The Parole Board Panel Members and also to increase understanding about The Parole Board process among Restorative Justice services and practitioners.
+Why me? and the Parole Board worked together to support better understanding of Restorative Justice among the Parole Board’s panel members, and better understanding of the Parole Board among Restorative Justice services and practitioners.

-Why me? received enquiries from individuals who were concerned that Restorative Justice is not well-understood by Parole Panel Members.
-There were concerns about the value of Restorative Justice and the way in which it can be interpreted as part of offender rehabilitation, as well as questions around the Parole Board members’ knowledge of the Restorative Justice process and the outcome agreement.
+There are increasing numbers of people coming up for parole who went through Restorative Justice.
+Why me? has received enquiries from victims of crime who were concerned that Restorative Justice is not well-understood by Parole Panel members.
+There were concerns about the value of Restorative Justice, the way in which it can be interpreted as part of rehabilitation, and how well Parole Board members’ understand the Restorative Justice process and the outcome agreement.

-Why me? has been working with Rosalyn Boyce and Claire Chung to promote better understanding of Restorative Justice with The Parole Board and have had support from Baroness Newlove, the Victims Commissioner.
-We attended the 2017 Annual Parole Board conference to introduce our project and our ambassador Rosalyn Boyce has provided Victim Awareness training with the Parole Case workers.
+Why me? have been working with two victims of serious crimes, Rosalyn Boyce and Claire Chung, to promote better understanding of Restorative Justice within The Parole Board, supported by the then Victims Commissioner Baroness Newlove.
+We attended the 2017 Annual Parole Board conference to introduce our project and Rosalyn provided Victim Awareness training with the Parole Case workers.

 The Parole Board has not just listened to victims’ concerns but has taken action to improve members’ knowledge of Restorative Justice.